Chicago investigating officers ‘lounging’ during unrest

-CHICAGO (AP) -- More than a dozen Chicago police officers and supervisors were captured on video “lounging” inside a congressional campaign office last month as people vandalized and stole from nearby businesses while protests and unrest spread across the city, Mayor Lori Lightfoot said Thursday.
+CHICAGO (AP) — More than a dozen Chicago police officers and supervisors were captured on video “lounging” inside a burglarized congressional campaign office and even appeared to be making popcorn and brewing coffee as people vandalized and stole from nearby businesses as protests and unrest spread across the city, a visibly angry Mayor Lori Lightfoot said Thursday.

+Police officers and supervisors appeared to be "lounging" in the office as people vandalized and stole from nearby businesses during unrest that spread across the city, a visibly angry Mayor Lori Lightfoot said at a news conference with Rep. Rush on Thursday, June 11.
+(Source: CNN)

-U.S. Rep. Bobby Rush, a Democrat whose districts includes much of the city’s South Side and southern suburbs, said his staff first viewed the video and he brought it to Lightfoot on Wednesday.
+U.S. Rep. Bobby Rush, a Democrat whose district includes much of the city's South Side and southern suburbs, said his staff first viewed the video and he brought it to Lightfoot on Wednesday.

 The footage was taken on May 31 and early June 1, as police received widespread reports of vandalism, theft and arson in neighborhoods on the city's South and West sides, officials said.
 Chicago, like other U.S. cities, saw large protests overshadowed by criminal activity in the days following George Floyd's death in custody after a white Minneapolis police officer pressed his knee into the black man's neck for several minutes.